Skip to main content

 exit status 1

-This failure happens probably because some programs are reading or writing files in the file system when executing unmount command.
-To avoid data loss, you should first determine which processes are accessing files in the file system (e.g. via the command lsof) and try to release the files before re-executing the unmount command.
+This failure happens probably because some programs are reading or writing files in the file system when executing the unmount command.
+To avoid data loss,first determine which processes are accessing files in the file system (for example, via the lsof command) and try to release the files before re-executing the unmount command.

 caution

-The following command may result in file corruption and loss, so be careful to use it!
+The following command may result in file corruption and loss.
+Proceed with caution!

 juicefs umount --force ~/jfs